BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 6.

-[The warband does not arrive.Your opponent chooses a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner — all models in the warband move onto the battlefield from this point.*After weeks of skirmishes and close encounters with the opposing side, it comes down to one final battle to determine which faction will emerge victorious.
+[The warband does not arrive.Your opponent chooses a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.*After weeks of skirmishes and close encounters with the opposing side, it comes down to one final battle to determine which faction will emerge victorious.
 The more enemies a side can kill, the more it will spur them on to victory.*]